-Erica Silverman’s Jack (Not Jackie) is a charming and essential story about change and acceptance from the perspective of a child.
+Erica Silverman's Jack (Not Jackie) is a charming and essential story about change and acceptance from a child's perspective.
 This early elementary grade picture book (suitable for pre-schoolers) features Susan and her family.
-From a young age, her little brother Jack begins expressing himself and shows his family he is not in fact the girl they all think he is.
+From a young age, her little brother Jack begins expressing himself and shows his family he is not, in fact, the girl they all think he is.

 "But ties are for boys!"
 "We wear what feels right, " says Mama.
 "Remember?"
 "But it's wrong!"
 I say.
 "Not wrong, Susu," says Mama.
 Just different."